OUR PLATFORM

 Reduce minimum vehicle parking requirements by 50% for any income-restricted affordable housing units.

 Providing vehicle parking is costly.
 Minimum parking requirements require a housing developer to acquire the necessary land to construct parking.
-On top of that, a 2018 study indicated that surface parking lots cost approximately $5,000 to $10,000 per space, and garage parking costs between $25,000 and $50,000 per space.
+In addition, a 2018 study indicated that surface parking lots cost approximately $5,000 to $10,000 per space, and garage parking costs between $25,000 and $50,000 per space.
 These costs make supplying affordable housing difficult, if not impossible.
 At the same time, higher-income households generally have more vehicles than lower-income households, and owners are more likely to have vehicles than renters.

 This proposal would require local governments to reduce minimum parking requirements by 50% for any units that are designated affordable units.